vegardit/no-npe/README.md

    ```

    Set the `[PATH_TO_YOUR_JDK_11]`/`[PATH_TO_YOUR_JDK_17]`/`[PATH_TO_YOUR_JDK_21]` parameters accordingly
-   to where you intalled the JDKs.
+   to where you installed the JDKs.

 1. Checkout the code, e.g. using: